 An exquisite showcase of modern and contemporary art, Art Paris is a perfect place for discovery and rediscovery.
 Known for its thematic approach and openness to all mediums, the fair combines a region-by-region exploration of European art from the post-war years to the present day and a cosmopolitan perspective on the new horizons of international creation from Latin America, Africa, Asia and the Middle East.
-This year, the fair returns to Grand Palais for its 22nd edition, bringing together 150 exhibitors from 20 countries.
+The fair returns to the ephemeral Grand Palais venue on Champ de Mars for its 22nd edition, bringing together 150 exhibitors from 20 countries.

 Each year, in support of the French art scene, Art Paris invites a curator to engage critically and historically with a selection of projects by French artists presented by participating galleries.
-This year, the fair welcomes guest curator Gaël Charbau who will bring together the work of 22 artists in an exhibition titled Common and Uncommon Stories.
+In 2021, the fair welcomes guest curator Gaël Charbau who will bring together the work of 22 artists in an exhibition titled Common and Uncommon Stories.

 We had a chat with Gaël Charbau and Carolina Grau to learn more about these special programs.
 In an exclusive Widewalls interview, they talk about their curatorial concepts, works on view and much more.

-Widewalls: This year, Art Paris turns to the Iberian Peninsula, bringing light to Spanish and Portuguese art from the 1950s to the present day.
+Widewalls: In 2021, Art Paris turns to the Iberian Peninsula, bringing light to Spanish and Portuguese art from the 1950s to the present day.
 Could you tell us more about the creative enthusiasm flourishing in this part of Europe?

 Carolina Grau: Portugal and Spain became democratic countries in the mid-1970 after living through repressive regimes.
 The decades of the 1980s and 1990s brought a flourishing artistic movement, which allowed artists to express themselves freely, a movement that thrived in the 2000s with the opening of museums in Spain and Portugal.